 Listed below are some essential items to acquire so you can paddle all year round and get mileage out of your sup addiction!

 Neoprene Booties: I prefer booties that cover the ankles available from surf shops, online or camping stores.
 Your feet will suffer the cold the most so these are a must.

-Leggings: Quick dry full length leggings.
-The same type that you would wear cycling or running
+Tights: Quick dry full length tights.
+The same type that you would wear to the gym.